vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/economy/articles/rjrasva/carrying-capacity_colonization.md

 In Edo Japan land was maxxed to direct food production which is why it could feed 30 million.
 If they used draft animals they 1st had to feed the oxen.
 This is why draft animals & wheeled transport slowly disappeared in Edo era though they were more frequent earlier.

 30 million seems to be the natural pre industrial carrying capacity of Kyushu + Honshu + Shikoku because it hit that by mid 1700's iirc & for the next century.
 The population barely grew due to famines like Tenmei (1782-1788) or limiting family size through abortion & infanticide due to poverty.

+I can't find a more efficient agriculture than Edo era Japanese agri.
+The 4X times more people that live there now do so solely due to fossil fuel inputs.
+Today if u remove them 1st thing u will see is mass famine &
+the natural carrying capacity would be less as well
+due to agri land being used for roads etc
+& top soil depletion due to industrial agri
 </details>